AhmadAkmal83/jwt_sandbox/README.md

 ### Environment Variables

-`application.properties` is *preloaded with defaults matching `jwt-db` and `jwt-mail` actual credentials on purpose (**against best practices**)* to provide convenient development ability without worrying about project profiles or environment variables.
+`application.yaml` is *preloaded with defaults matching `jwt-db` and `jwt-mail` actual credentials on purpose (**against best practices**)* to provide convenient development ability without worrying about project profiles or environment variables.

 These variables are passed from docker's environment variables `./docker/.env` through the `jwt-db` container.